db0/Star-Wars-LCG-OCTGN/README.md

 ﻿Star Wars:The Card Game LCG plugin for OCTGN
 =========================
-The Star Wars universe as a Head2Head Living card game
+The Star Wars universe as a Head-2-Head Living card game.

 Enjoy!